savoygrizzly/dimrill/README.md

 ## What is Dimrill, and the philosophy behind it

-Dimrill is a policy based authorization platform, it doesnt replace your JWT token, nor does it replace your login logic.
+Dimrill is a policy based authorization module for nodeJS environments, it doesnt replace your JWT token, nor does it replace your login logic.
 What it does is help you supplement a role based authorization (eg. an `admin` role for a user that can oversee eveyrthing, a `user` that can perform certain actions and then maybe a `manager` sitting in the middle of all that).

 It is intended to act as an **authorization middleware** for complex roles handling, and will allow you to define "roles" dynamically based on the ressources and action required.